 Open Source Blogs and Wikis – NYNJASTAR – June 19, 2006, Princeton University

-Many colleges are considering using open source software as a way of taking control of both the design and cost of supporting instruction and administration.
+Many colleges are considering using open-source software as a way of taking control of both the design and cost of supporting instruction and administration.
 At NJIT, we have created Moodle and Sakai sandbox environments to experiment with, but our earlier entry into open source software was using OSS blogs and wikis.
 Blog and wiki installations require many of the same considerations as a CMS, but on a much smaller scale.
 The theme of the conference is “interoperability” and my session looks at starting out with an open source project using a wiki or blog and included: obtaining the software, installation, user training, support issues.

-For this session, I had all my materials on my EdTech blog and a wiki online.
+For this session, I had all my materials on my Serendipity35 EdTech blog and a wiki.
 I asked that members/registrants visit them and post comments and collaborate before the session.
 This presentation was inspired partially by The New Media Consortium’s Emerging Technologies Initiative 2006 report on expanding the boundaries of teaching, learning and creative expression.
 It puts “social computing” and “personal broadcasting” at the top of their trends.
 Social computing, using websites such as MySpace, Facebook, and wikis, and personal broadcasting methods, such as podcasting and video blogging, is growing in use at a rapid pace with our students – and educators are being left behind.
-This session gave an overview of these trends with examples from students and faculty, and then focused on NJIT’s current work using free and open-source wiki and blogging software to create non-commercial online collaborative spaces for academic use.
+This session gave an overview of these trends with examples from students and faculty, and then focused on NJIT’s current work using free and open-source wiki and blogging software to create non-commercial online collaborative spaces for academic use. watch video

 Before working in instructional technology and teaching in higher ed, Ken taught for many years in K-12 where rubrics have been used extensively and with great success.
 Bonnie is an instructional design specialist in Monmouth’s Faculty Resource Center and presents regularly on the creation and use of rubrics for assessment.

 Rubrics provide a powerful tool for grading and assessment that can also serve as a transparent and inspiring guide to learning.
 Rubrics have been used to increase transparency and accountability across K-12 and higher education, and in corporate and government settings.
 This session reviewed rubrics by reviewing types of rubrics (holistic, analytic, general, and task-specific), steps to creating a rubric, and effective uses of rubrics (by students and faculty).
 We explored the characteristics of quality rubrics through construction of a “Rubric of Rubrics,” an online tool for rubric development, and a consideration of how rubrics can encourage self-reflective learning.
 This interactive online session had participants from Fairleigh Dickinson University, Gloucester County College, Ramapo College and Rowan University.

 The framework for this full day seminar was the seven principles that guided Leonardo da Vinci’s own learning.
 For example, what da Vinci may have called connessione, we might call “systems thinking.”
 Leonardo’s blending of arte/scienza could be compared to whole brain activities or interdisciplinary studies.
 Within that frame, there were interactive exercises that require critical and creative thinking both for classroom use and for professional growth.
 The activities are based in different disciplines and address topics that include evaluating materials on the Internet, creativity vs. creative thinking, abstract language and problem solving strategies.
 The day was originally inspired by ideas presented by Michael Gelb in his book How to Think Like da Vinci.